Alexa Stirling: Later life

 Throughout her life Alexa Stirling Fraser maintained her interest in golf, and during the 1976 United States Bicentennial celebrations she returned to Atlanta for the U.S. Open.
 She once wrote, "The player who is going to win most often is not the one who is superior in strength of distance, but the one who can make the fewest mistakes and keep out of as much trouble as possible, but when once in trouble can cope with any situation."

 In 1921, she started working in banking for S. W. Straus & Co. in New York.

 Death and legacy

 Stirling died on April 15, 1977, at home in Ottawa, Ontario, Canada.
 She was posthumously inducted into the Georgia Sports Hall of Fame in 1978, the Canadian Golf Hall of Fame in 1986, and the Georgia Golf Hall of Fame in 1989.

-She was portrayed by Stephanie Sparks in the 2004 film, Bobby Jones: A Stroke of Genius.
+She was also portrayed by Stephanie Sparks in the 2004 film, Bobby Jones: A Stroke of Genius.